The Josefson--Nissenzweig theorem and filters on $\omega$

 For two submeasures $\varphi$ and $\psi$ on $\omega$ we write $\psi\le\varphi$ if $\psi(A)\le\varphi(A)$ for every $A\in\wo$.
 Following Farah \cite[page 21]{Far00}, we call a submeasure $\varphi$ \textit{non-pathological} if for every $A\in\wo$ we have:

 An ideal $I$ on $\omega$ is \textit{non-pathological} if $I=\Exh(\varphi)$ for some non-pathological lsc submeasure $\varphi$.
-Note that in this case the formula $\psi=\min(\varphi,1)$ defines a non-pathological lsc submeasure such that $I=\Exh(\varphi)=\Exh(\psi)$, so without loss of generality we may always assume that a submeasure defining a non-pathological ideal is finite.
+Note that in this case the formula $\psi=\min(\varphi,1)$ defines a finite non-pathological lsc submeasure such that $I=\Exh(\varphi)=\Exh(\psi)$.
 An ideal $I$ is \textit{pathological} if it is not non-pathological.
-Finally, a filter $F$ on $\omega$ is \textit{non-pathological} (resp. \textit{pathological}) if its dual ideal $F^*$ is non-pathological (resp. pathological).
+For various characterizations of non-pathological ideals, see \cite[Corollary 5.26]{Hru11} and \cite[Theorem 5.4]{BNFP}.